agiletkiewicz/agiletkiewicz.github.io/_posts/2020-05-21-cli_project_the_life_changing_magic_of_refactoring.markdown

 This was **not flexible**, because what if I wanted to create an instance of a Brand using a different data source?
 That wouldn't work.

-Also, this method **did not follow the single-responsibilty principle** because it was doing more than one job.
+Also, this method **did not follow the single-responsibility principle** because it was doing more than one job.

 I refactored the code so that I can instantiate the Brand class with an attribute hash.
 That way, I can get the data from anywhere and if the attributes vary, the method won't break.
 I also wrote a `#create method` that wraps `.new` to not only instantiate with a hash of attributes, but also stores the new instance.